-At a meeting in London on 16 January, companies agreed to host and fund training courses targeted at Executive level staff as well those directly responsible for measuring, reporting and mitigating methane emissions.
+At a meeting in London on January 16, companies agreed to host and fund training courses targeted at executive-level staff as well those directly responsible for measuring, reporting and mitigating methane emissions.

-This training will address knowledge gaps through educational material which covers methane science, methane reduction strategies and planning, measurement techniques, a guide to technology, disclosure, and where to get guidance and support.
-Courses are confirmed to take place in Canada, Italy, Norway, Oman, Qatar, and the USA.
+This training will address knowledge gaps through educational material which covers methane science, methane reduction strategies and planning, measurement techniques, a guide to technology and disclosure, and where to get guidance and support.
+Courses are confirmed to take place in Canada, Italy, Norway, Oman, Qatar and the USA.
 Further locations for courses will be announced throughout the year.